Painting with Plants in Biltmore’s Conservatory

 “It takes a lot of effort to keep the Conservatory looking so lush and beautiful,” said Todd.
 “All these plant species have different moisture needs, so we spend the first several hours of each day watering everything by hand—it helps us keep a close eye on the thousands of plants in our care.”

-Todd has been part of Biltmore’s Conservatory staff for the past three years.
+Todd has been part of Biltmore’s Conservatory staff for the more than four years.
 Prior to joining the estate, he worked as a horticulturalist for a historic estate in southwest Florida, which gave him an appreciation for tropical plantings.

 “I focus on adding to the diversity of what we offer in the Conservatory,” Todd said.
 “We have some palms that are very old, and some Cycads that date back to the time of the Vanderbilts, but we’re always adding new things for guests to discover and enjoy.”